 Alabama Sports Betting – Bet On Sports Legally In AL

 Alabama is very conservative when it comes to anything associated with gambling and is one of the few states that does not even have lotteries or horse racing tracks.
-However, Alabama lawmakers are currently considering four bills that would legalize and regulate sportsbooks in the state.
+Alabama lawmakers have been unable to successfully bring state-regulated sports betting to the region, despite their efforts.

 Is Sports Betting Legal In Alabama?

-Alabama does not have any specific laws - like most of the states across the country - regarding betting real money on sports, meaning the only legal way to place a bet on games, teams, or players in any sport currently is through offshore betting sites, such as the ones we strongly recommend due to their safety and trustworthiness.
+Alabama does not have any specific laws - like most of the states across the country - regarding betting real money on sports, meaning the only legal way to place a bet on games, teams, or players in any sport currently is through offshore betting sites, such as the ones we recommend due to their safety and trustworthiness.

-There are no AL state laws or federal level laws that prevent you from gambling money on sports at sites located outside the jurisdiction of Alabama or the United States.
+There are no AL state gambling laws or federal level laws that prevent you from gambling money on sports at sites located outside the jurisdiction of Alabama or the United States.
 The state does not regulate online gambling, nor does it enforce any restrictions on betting with offshore online sportsbooks on the Internet.

 Alabama Sports Betting Bills